act-rules/act-rules.github.io/_rules/aria-invalid-input-error-54621b.md

 ---
 id: 54621b
-name: aria-invalid identifies input error
+name: `aria-invalid` identifies input error
 rule_type: atomic

 description: |
-  This rule checks that the `aria-invalid` attributed is used to identify input errors
+  This rule checks that the `aria-invalid` attribute is used to identify input errors

 accessibility_requirements: # Remove whatever is not applicable wcag-technique:ARIA21: # Using Aria-Invalid to Indicate An Error Field